adbenoit-9/42_rainfall/README.md

 # RAINFALL (@42Paris)
-*This project is an introduction to the exploitation of (elf-like) binary*
+*Project SECURITY*

 ## About
+This project is an introduction to the exploitation of (elf-like) binary.
 Rainfall is an iso challenge slightly more complex than Snow Crash.
 You will have to dive deep into reverse engineering, learn to reconstruct a code, and understand it to detect faults.

 ## Usage